zamronypj/fano-cli/README.md

 ### Missing /etc/fpc.cfg

 `build.sh` script may show error about missing `/etc/fpc.cfg` file.
 This may happen if you install Free Pascal in non default directory or using tools such as [fpcupdeluxe](https://github.com/LongDirtyAnimAlf/fpcupdeluxe).
 To remedy this situation, create symbolic link in `/etc` to actual `fpc.cfg` file.
+Alternatively you can set `PPC_CONFIG_PATH` environment variable as described above.

 ```
 $ sudo ln -s ~/fpcupdeluxe/fpc/bin/x86_64-linux/fpc.cfg /etc/fpc.cfg